rickfast/consul-client/README.md

 Consul Client for Java
 ======================

+__This is a local fork of this client.
+Newer versions of consul do not return ```X-Consul-Knownleader: true``` when steaming.
+This breaks the current behavior of this client.
+This fork removes the check for that.
+Hopefully this can be PR'd into the rickfast version and we can move back to it at some point.

+See https://github.com/hashicorp/consul/issues/9776 for more information.

 Simple client for the Consul HTTP API.
 For more information about the Consul HTTP API, go [here](http://www.consul.io/docs/agent/http.html).

 Notes from the maintainer